sin2akshay/Python-Crash-Course/README.md

 # Python-Crash-Course
-NOTES and EXERCISES | Python Crash Course A Hands-On, Project-Based Introduction to Programming by Eric Matthes
+#### NOTES and EXERCISES in easy to follow Jupyter Notebooks for the book - Python Crash Course A Hands-On, Project-Based Introduction to Programming by Eric Matthes